sf-kiwi-cpat/BusyLightOmniIntegration/README.md

 ### Pre-reqs
 1. Omni-Channel enabled in setup
 2. At least 1 channel configured
+3. BusyLight http server running on local machine, listening on port 8989

 ### To get this working in an Org:
 1. Import Aura component into your Org